rbyers87/port-arthur-squad-plan/README.md

 ## Current problems
 The "end this schedule" button does not delete the future schedules.
 I have to go into supabase and manually delete the recurring schedule to build a new one in the app.

+## files function:

+OfficerProfileDialog.tsx - Handles officer profile information (name, email, rank, PTO balances, etc.)

+ScheduleManagementDialog.tsx - Simple dialog for creating recurring schedules

+OfficerSchedulerManager.tsx - The main component you showed first, which has comprehensive schedule management

+The key insight is that you want to add time-bound default assignments functionality to the OfficerSchedulerManager.tsx file, si